Dragon's Dogma: Gameplay

 The game features a "grab" action, where the main character can grab or cling to enemies, objects, or NPCs.
 The player can use this feature for more advanced attacks.
-For example, the main character can either grab on to a griffin's legs and attack it directly, or climb up to reach its head for a more lethal blow.
+For example, the main character can either grab onto a griffin's legs and attack it directly, or climb up to reach its head for a more lethal blow.
 "In a lot of action games, with big enemies the tendency is just to have you hacking away at the shins.
 You don't get the full effect of fighting a giant boss," Hideaki Itsuno, the director of Dragon's Dogma, said.
-"With this game you can climb all over it.
+"With this game, you can climb all over it.
 If it has a body part, you can attack it."

 The game's large open world environments have drawn comparisons to The Elder Scrolls IV: Oblivion.
-In addition to the large open world, Dragon's Dogma features a large city environment with over 200 non-player characters (NPCs) who move about according to their own schedules.
-The player is able to communicate with the residents in full voice.
+In addition to the large open world, Dragon's Dogma features a large city environment with over 200 non-player characters (NPCs) who move about according to their schedules.
+The player can communicate with the residents in full voice.
 The game also features a persistent world with a dynamic weather system and day-night cycle.

 The game's hack and slash combat elements have been compared to their own Devil May Cry series and Dark Souls.
 Some of the fantasy elements are reminiscent of Breath of Fire, and the combat and party systems have been compared to Monster Hunter.